[DIY] Built a grow/bloom plant time-lapse photo studio

 -> 24 h timer plug to simulate night/day if needed.

--> Camera + lens + card + power supply (you can run on it battery, but a real plugged power supply adapter will let you run it forever.
+-> Camera + lens + large 256 gb memory card + power supply (you can run on it battery, but a real plugged power supply adapter will let you run it forever.
 On this project, I did not use Sony or Panasonic trigger remote, so only Canon or Nikon camera can be used.

 -> White LED lighting for picture time.
-(I’m using a LED ring around my lens for perfect light without shadows)
+(I’m using a LED ring around my lens for perfect light without shadows), you can find them here, but others will work too.

 -> black/white cloth to cover the wall of your studio and get a final time picture standing out.